MF366-Coding/The-Ultimate-Supaplex-Archive/README.md

 **Quick Note**

-Homebrew is no longer available for the Nintendo Switch, so you can't install OpenSupaplex anymore. :-(
+Homebrew is no longer available for the Nintendo Switch, so you can't install OpenSupaplex on it anymore. :-(

 Created by [sergiou87](https://github.com/sergiou87/open-supaplex).